hanxShi/RoboticsSubcategoryPersonalityQuiz/README.md

 # RoboticsSubcategoryPersonalityQuiz
-Personality quiz type format short multiple-choice quiz for those that are unsure of where to start in robotics.
+Personality quiz type format, short multiple-choice quiz, for those that are unsure of where to start in robotics.
 Includes types of questions such as:
 * Situational questions - what would you do if _____ happened
 * Describe yourself questions